unknown-spec10/RAG/README.md

 # Agentic RAG

 A Retrieval-Augmented Generation (RAG) application that allows you to chat with your documents using advanced LLMs via the Groq API.
+Created by Deep Podder.

 ## Features